alajemba-vik/IntelliJ-Flutter-Images-Gutter-Icon/README.md

 ## 🏗️️ Architecture

-**ImageResourceExternalAnnotator:**
-- Custom class that extends IntelliJ's `ExternalAnnotator` to annotate parts of the code as references to image files, thereby allowing the plugin to display their gutter icons.
-- Communicates with `GutterIconRenderer`.

-**GutterIconRenderer:**
+**ImageResourceLineMarkerProvider:**
-- Custom class that extends IntelliJ's `GutterIconRenderer` to represent an icon in the gutter with its navigation actions.
+- Custom class that extends IntelliJ's `RelatedItemLineMarkerProvider` to provide line markers for image resources in the code.
+- Handles the logic for identifying image references and adding gutter icons.
 - Communicates with `GutterIconCache`.

 **GutterIconCache:**